Vetting an EV OEM Sensor Manufacturer for Optimized Sourcing

 9. Supply Chain

-With today’s challenging supply chain environment, evaluate what a manufacturer's supply chain looks like.
+With today’s challenging automotive supply chain environment, evaluate what a manufacturer's supply chain looks like.
 Is the sensor maker fabricating the device on their own, or are they relying on components or raw materials from other suppliers?

 You’ll want to have an in-depth discussion about the supply chain of your sensor company, what items they already have in inventory, and how they are protected against disruption.

-Confidently Partnering With an OEM Sensor Manufacturer
+Confidently Partnering With EV Automotive Sensor Manufacturers

 As the transportation industry shifts almost completely into electrification for new vehicles, sourcing components reliably should be the last thing you worry about.
 With careful evaluation, a third-party component provider for sensor technology seamlessly fits into your EV manufacturing process.